 - Magic Pants: The Scarab armor shapeshifts with him.

-- The Mole: Shockingly, it turns out he was working for the Reach all along.
+- The Mole: It turns out he was working for the Reach all along.

 - Phlebotinum Rebel: All the power and knowledge of the Scarab, but it works for him instead of controlling him.
 Or not.